YashdalfTheGray/tree-utils/README.md

 ### Installation

 Running an `npm run setup` will install everything that this project needs.

-This package relies on the fact that `typescript` and `typings` node modules are installed globally.
+This package relies on the fact that `typescript` v2.0.0 or higher is installed globally.
 It is also a good idea to have `gulp-cli` globally installed as well.

-All of this can be done by running `npm install --global typescript typings gulp-cli`.
+All of this can be done by running `npm install --global typescript gulp-cli`.

 ### Building